 Direct mates are rare with few pieces, so aim to queen a pawn.
 Follow this sequence: preserve pawns, push them safely, create a passed pawn, promote, then finish the game with a basic mate.

 Choose moves that help promotion.
 Fix enemy pawns on dark or light squares, walk your king to escort the passer, and trade pieces while keeping pawns that can still advance.
+The clarity demanded here depends on simplified calculation habits built before the endgame arrives.

 Step 1: Master basic checkmate patterns